Kmaina32/Ubuntu-Academy-/FRAMEWORK.md

-# SkillSet Academy - Application Framework Document
+# Ubuntu Academy - Application Framework Document

-This document provides a technical overview of the SkillSet Academy application, including its architecture, data models, AI integrations, and key operational flows.
+This document provides a technical overview of the Ubuntu Academy application, including its architecture, data models, AI integrations, and key operational flows.

 ## 1. Core Architecture